t-karasova/grs-samples-python/events/tutorials/tutorial_import_user_events_big_query.md

 pip install google-cloud-retail
 ```

-**Tip**: Click the copy button on the side of the code box to paste the command in the Cloud Shell terminal to
+**Tip**: Click the copy button on the side of the code box to paste the command in the Cloud Shell Terminal to
 run it.

 ## Set the PROJECT_NUMBER environment variable

-As you are going to run the code samples in your own Cloud Project, you should specify the **project_id** as an environment variable, it will be used in every request to the Retail API.
+As you are going to run the code samples in your own Cloud Project, you should specify the **project_id** as an environment variable.
+It will be used in every request to the Retail API.

 You can find the ```project_number``` in the **Home/Dashboard/Project Info card**.